MattX2069/24-hour-analogue-clock/README.md

 # MUST READ!
 This analogue clock with digital hands shows the time in a 24-hour format.
-It's a simple project I'm working so I have an excuse to keep coding.
+It's a simple project I'm working on so I have an excuse to keep coding.

 This program will use the language Python and the library Pygame.
 I am currently working on a web version as well.